dobbbri/bunker/README.md

 ### 🖼 You can customize your active Visual Studio Code color border.
 ##### Add this in you setting.
-Each title of each theme contains the border color suggestion to change bellow
 ```

   "workbench.colorCustomizations": {